yugabyte/yugabyte-db/docs/content/preview/quick-start/kubernetes.md

     $ mvn install
     ```

-### Create the sample Java application
+### 3. Create the sample Java application

-You’ll create two java applications, `UniformLoadBalance` and `TopologyAwareLoadBalance`.
+You'll create two java applications, `UniformLoadBalance` and `TopologyAwareLoadBalance`.
 In each, you can create connections in two ways: using the `DriverManager.getConnection()` API, or using `YBClusterAwareDataSource` and `HikariPool`.
 This example shows both approaches.

-### Uniform load balancing
+#### Uniform load balancing

 1. Create a file called `./src/main/java/com/yugabyte/UniformLoadBalanceApp.java`.